vicky5124/lavalink-rs/README.md

 ### How to use

-1: Install openssl (because native-tls-backend requires openssl in serenity)
+1: Install openssl (because native_tls_backend requires openssl in serenity)
 - if the library is native and the bot is rustls, it works
 - if the library is rustls and the bot is native, it works
 - if the library and the bot are both native, it works